MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0010.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # AppSourceCop Rule AS0010
-Keys must not be deleted, since dependent extensions may break
+Keys must not be deleted

 ## Description
-The primary key must not be changed.
+The primary key must not be deleted because this will break upgrade of existing installations.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)